Estimate Time8 min

 Key takeaways

-Investing in real estate is often touted as a way to potentially earn extra income and help build wealth over time.
-But there’s more than one way to do it, and when you hear people talking about investing in real estate, they could be referring to any or all of a few approaches.
+Investing in real estate is often touted as a way to earn extra income and help build wealth over time.
+However, there’s more than one way to achieve that goal.
+The good news is that you don't have to be a mogul to get started.

 Fidelity Viewpoints